WD mingles flash memory and hard drive in a single storage device

 “In the past, with the hybrid drives, the two technologies were brought in, but they were not fully vertically integrated,” said Carl Che, chief technology officer at the HDD business unit at WD, in an interview.
 “The keyword is vertical integration.
 And that’s where I think the biggest pitfall was.
 And somebody also had to understand what kind of data it was (hot or warm).”

 Flash is more cost-effective than DRAM (dynamic random access memory, or main memory), with data persistence across power cycles.
-Flash

-also provides faster access than disk, enabling time-sensitive calculations to be performed while keeping the disk free to perform host operations.
+Flash also provides faster access than disks, enabling time-sensitive calculations to be performed while keeping the disk free to perform host operations.

 The new OptiNAND-enabled memory hierarchy uses the drive system-on-chip (SoC) to control communication with the iNAND EFD.
 With OptiNAND, key drive housekeeping functions can take advantage of an increase in metadata capability.
-This can reduce future DRAM needs as well as enable more sophisticated mechanisms to achieve greater capacities, increased performance and enhanced reliability.
+This can reduce future DRAM needs, as well as enabling more sophisticated mechanisms to achieve greater capacities, increased performance, and enhanced reliability.

 Triple-stage actuator

-WD improved the precision of HDD heads with a triple-stage actuator (TSA) technology, which enables better precision for a recording head on an HDD.
+WD improved the precision of HDD heads with a triple-stage actuator (TSA) technology that enables better precision for a recording head on an HDD.
 That enables higher areal density through increased tracks per inch (TPI) to provide the highest capacities.
 HDDs generate gigabytes of metadata that can be utilized to increase areal density.

-This data is too large to be cost-effectively maintained in DRAM while retrieving this data on-demand from disk interferes with host operations and performance.
+This data is too large to be cost-effectively maintained in DRAM, while retrieving this data on-demand from disks interferes with host operations and performance.
 OptiNAND enables cost-efficient storage and fast access to this massive quantity of metadata that can be stored and accessed in real time, freeing up valuable space on the rotating media for user data.

-In the event of an EPO, OptiNAND can securely flush and retain nearly 50 times more customer data than prior generation HDDs that flush data to DRAM.
+In the event of an EPO, OptiNAND can securely flush and retain nearly 50 times more customer data than prior-generation HDDs that flush data to DRAM.
 Meanwhile, OptiNAND technology will extend the capability of energy-assisted PMR (ePMR) for multiple generations, allowing customers to continue benefiting from a proven recording technology.

-With the combined technologies, WD will be able to store 2.2 terabytes (TB) per hard disk platter, extending capacities gains on proven ePMR technology.
+With the combined technologies, WD will be able to store 2.2 terabytes (TB) per hard disk platter, extending capacity gains on proven ePMR technology.

-“We see a path to the first three-terabyte drives using this technology,” Pendekanti said.
+“We see a path to the first 3-terabyte drives using this technology,” Pendekanti said.
 “We are feeling confident about it.”

-Setting a new industry milestone, Western Digital has shipped samples of a new nine-disk, 20TB ePMR flash-enhanced drives with OptiNAND technology to select customers.
-(A terabyte is one trillion bytes).
+Setting a new industry milestone, WD has shipped samples of new nine-disk, 20TB ePMR flash-enhanced drives with OptiNAND technology to select customers.
+(A terabyte is 1 trillion bytes).

 “All the data on the hard drive really is about maximizing the whole capacity.
-So, this is a structure designed for future uses,” he said.
+So this is a structure designed for future uses,” he said.

 Availability